-- Campaign Automation -- Watson Assistant for Marketing -- an intuitive design canvas with Watson in the background, supports personalization, campaign-specific insights and reporting;
+- Watson Campaign Automation -- a design canvas that supports personalization, campaign-specific insights and reporting;

 - a Lightning-based UI dashboard for AI-based CRM support apps; and

-- AI customer service functionality that uses the Watson Assistant for support task automation.
+- AI customer service functionality that uses the Watson Assistant to automate tasks.

-As one might expect, Microsoft's cloud AI differs from all others in many ways -- some good, some bad. cognitive services offers a vast analytical functionality by way of tools that enable customers to build that functionality into their apps, workflows and business systems.
+Microsoft's cloud AI service -- Azure Cognitive Services -- differs from others in various ways.
+It offers analytical functionality in tools that help customers build that functionality into their apps, workflows and business systems.

-- natural language processing, easily embedded in apps and processes;
+- NLP that users can embed in apps and processes;

 - Power BI, Power Query and Power BI Data Flows for enterprise analytics;

-- deep learning functionality -- somewhat limited to text analysis; and
+- deep learning functionality, which is somewhat limited to text analysis;

-The biggest downside is that Cognitive Services offers little of the ad hoc functionality found in Einstein and Watson.
+However, Azure Cognitive Services offers less ad hoc functionality than Einstein and Watson.